replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 ```

 It's normal for this command to take a little bit of time to
-complete as various components of the Slackernews registry come up.
+complete as various components of Slackernews come up.